 This course is offered as an in-person class only.
-Some lectures will be given by guest lecturers including Dr. J.-H. Kim, a leading expert in Contaminant Hydrogeology.
+Some lectures will be given by guest lecturers with the instructor of record present.
 The course has a registrar scheduled final exam.
 The writing time is 2 hours.

-The midterm exam is scheduled during lecture hours on March 2, 2023.
-The writing time is 90 min.
+The midterm exam is scheduled during lecture hours on February 29, 2024.
+The writing time is 75 minutes.
 Lecture notes will be posted on D2L, whenever possible prior to the lecture.

-Students will conduct a brief literature review on a contaminant of their choice and give a presentation to the class about a contamination hydrogeology case study.
-Student presentations time slots are scheduled throughout the term.
+Students will conduct a brief literature review on a contaminant of their choice, give a presentation to the class about a contamination hydrogeology case study, and prepare a two page backgrounder for the class.
+Student presentations time slots are scheduled throughout the latter part of the term.

-Re-Entry Protocol for Labs and Classrooms:

-To limit the spread of COVID-19 on campus, the University of Calgary has implemented safety measures to ensure the campus is a safe and welcoming space for students, faculty and staff.
-The most current safety information for campus can be found here.